 Applications for the North London Pastoral Assistants Scheme have closed for the year 2020/21.
 If you would like to make an enquiry about the application process for 2021/22, please contact Fr Bruce Batstone: email@example.com.

 Would you like to offer a year serving God’s people in some of London’s most diverse neighbourhoods?
 Are you exploring how God is calling you to spend your life?
-The North London Pastoral Assistants (NLPA) scheme has a vacancy in Hornsey which is ideal for an enthusiastic woman or man to come and join us from September 2017.
+The North London Pastoral Assistants (NLPA) scheme has a vacancy in Hornsey which is ideal for an enthusiastic woman or man to come and join us each September.
 Please see below for more details.

 We can offer you opportunities in preparing liturgy, leading worship, youth work and community ministry including YMCA chaplaincy.
 In addition you will receive full supervision, spiritual formation and theology sessions, a retreat in Paris, housing in Crouch End and full expenses.

 Hornsey Parish Church is a diverse community with a fairly large congregation representative of the varied place that Hornsey is: young and older; married, single and partnered; straight and gay; British and international.
 We welcome everyone who wants to come to be part of our family, and we are delighted to be forming part of the Hornsey Churches Urban Mission Scheme along with Holy Innocents, Holy Trinity and St Paul’s.